ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/README.md

 ### Lab 2.3 - Syncing Files

-Now that we've finished working on our notebook and written data back to our project, we want to sync our latest work.
-To do so click on the File Changes tab in the top left corner of your screen -

-# Update
+All of the changes we have made so far are saved in our workspace, and can be retrieved anytime we open this workspace.
+It’s as if we have saved changes to our local machine.
+However, to make our code updates visible to collaborators and available to other workspaces, we want to sync our work back to the project files.

 <p align="center">
 <img src = readme_images/SyncProject.png width="800">
 </p>